liangyihuai/Esper4SpingJMS/README.md

 You will need Maven installed and working.

 It is suggested to using the IDE of `Intelij IDEA` to run the project quickly.

+The component of `Apache ActiveMQ` is consisted of the project.
+So it is needed to download the [Apache ActiveMQ](http://activemq.apache.org/activemq-5150-release.html), unzip it and double click the file of `activemq.bat` under `apache-activemq-5.15.0\bin\win64` path.(Don't worry about the installation of Apache ActiveMQ, it is very simple actually.)

+Before you run the demo, start the ActiveMQ service please.

 setup
 =====